Hierarchical cell identities emerge from animal gene regulatory mechanisms: Results

+The coarse-graining of a subset of expression patterns into a single progenitor pattern is associated with a $\beta$ threshold denoted $\beta_{\mathcal{L}}$.
+In the symmetric case, where the patterns are isolated and are of equal angle $\mu$ with each other, they destabilise the progenitor pattern $ \Xi^*_{\mathcal{L}}$ at a critical $\beta = 2 |\mathcal{L}| \mu^{-2}$.
+More generally, for patterns of unequal angle, the coarse-grained dynamics are similar to the original dynamics up to a correction term,

-Where the correction term is at most $\frac{1}{4} \beta \mu_{\mathcal{L}} ^2$.
-The progenitor $ \Xi^*_{\mathcal{L}}$ thus has a \emph{persistence length} which depends on the statistical structure of the associated patterns $\Xi_{i\in\mathcal{L}}$ and is of order $\mu_{\mathcal{L}}^{-2}$.
-This suggests a hierarchical self-similar coarsening of the dynamics with decreasing $\beta$.
-Specific patterns are attractors at large $\beta$, while, as $\beta$ decreases, these patterns destabilize and are replaced by stable progenitor patterns.
-As $\beta$ decreases further, these progenitors may themselves destabilize and be replaced by other stable progenitors associated with larger subsets of patterns, with the transitions set by the persistence lengths of the various subsets.
+where the correction term is at most $\frac{1}{4} \beta \mu_{\mathcal{L}} ^2$.
+The progenitor $ \Xi^*_{\mathcal{L}}$ thus has a \emph{persistence length} which depends on the statistical structure of the associated patterns $\Xi_{i\in\mathcal{L}}$ and is of order $ \beta_{\mathcal{L}}\approx \mu_{\mathcal{L}}^{-2}$.
+Thus, as $\beta$ decreases, subsets of enhancer types activating overlapping transcriptional programs may become effective enhancers of the dynamics (Figure~\ref{fig:crc_coarse}D, Figure~\ref{fig:coarsening}), with the transition occurring at larger $\beta$ for enhancer types with more overlapping target programs.

-The coarse-graining transformation can be applied to overlapping sets, whose persistence lengths can be distinct.
-For example, two overlapping pairs of patterns may be similar $\angle ({\Xi_i}, {\Xi_k})=\mu,\angle ({\Xi_i}, {\Xi_l})=\mu$, while the third pair is less similar $\angle ({\Xi_l}, {\Xi_k})=2\mu$ , and the persistence length of the progenitor of ${\Xi_l,\Xi_k}$ is much shorter than that the progenitor of $\Xi_i,\Xi_k$ and that of $\Xi_i,\Xi_l$.
-Finally, while the persistence length can capture precisely patterns of stabilization and destabilization of progenitors in strictly hierarchical sets of patterns with strong separation in pattern similarities, in other cases more complex stability properties can emerge, such as meta-progenitors that arise from recursive applications of the transformation to overlapping progenitor states.
-Nevertheless, by Eq.~\ref{eq:selfsimilarity}, a subset of patterns $\mathcal{L}$ become coupled through their progenitor $\Xi_{\mathcal{L}}^*$ for values of $\beta$ smaller than their persistence length.
+Importantly, the coarse-graining transformation can be applied to overlapping sets, whose persistence lengths can be distinct.
+For example, two overlapping pairs of patterns may be similar $\angle ({\Xi_i}, {\Xi_k})=\mu,\angle ({\Xi_i}, {\Xi_l})=\mu$, while the third pair is less similar $\angle ({\Xi_l}, {\Xi_k})=2\mu$ , and the persistence length of the progenitor of ${\Xi_l,\Xi_k}$ is much shorter compared with the progenitors of $\Xi_i,\Xi_k$ and $\Xi_i,\Xi_l$.
+Finally, while the persistence length can capture precisely patterns of stabilisation and destabilisation of progenitors in strictly hierarchical sets of patterns with strong separation in pattern similarities, in other cases more complex stability properties can emerge.
+However, by Eq.~\ref{eq:selfsimilarity}, a subset of patterns $\mathcal{L}$ become coupled through their progenitor $\Xi_{\mathcal{L}}^*$ for values of $\beta$ smaller than their persistence length.